lucychambers/techtohuman/_posts/articles/2016-10-23-tech_translation.md

 So what are the fundamental aspects of tech translation?
 If your job contains large chunks of the following, congratulations: you are probably a tech translator! :)

 * **C**ommunication — translators prioritise communication.
 That may mean explaining something again and again in different ways until the stakeholder gets it, but it is worth it.
-* **C**ontext — the translator needs to understand the context in which the project is operating.
+* **C**ontext — the translator invests time to understand the context in which the project is operating so that they can relate their solution to real-world things.
-* **C**ulture — are there specifics of the culture or language which need to be taken into account when designing a tech project?
-I consider it no coincidence at all that some of the best tech translators are multi-lingual or have backgrounds in ethnography / sociology / anthropology.
 * **C**ompromise — all tech projects have to make tradeoffs.
 A good tech translator can explain the implications of all of the options and work with stakeholders to guide them to the best outcome of a project.
 * **C**ombatting hype — speaking in plain terms (NO JARGON) about the problems to be fixed helps to avoid hype around the next big thing (no, your project is not a big data project).
+* **C**ulture — are there specifics of the culture or language which need to be taken into account when designing a tech project?
+I consider it no coincidence that some of the best tech translators are multi-lingual or have backgrounds in ethnography / sociology / anthropology.

-Overall, tech translation is about giving someone (in my case, usually someone commissioning a piece of software) a sense of **C**omfort, that you are approachable enough to ask questions and giving them a sense of **C**ontrol over the project, particularly if you are an outside contractor or a technical partner.
+Overall, tech translation is about creating a sense of **C**omfort, that you are approachable enough to ask questions and giving them a sense of **C**ontrol over the project, particularly if you are an outside contractor or a technical partner.